Experience how Avercast can help you to Balance Demand & Supply for your business.

 Really the only situation that I have been able to see this method useful is when talking to individual sales people.
 They hit a number and then forecast that they'll hit the same number next month.

 While there are some situations that call for this method of forecasting, we recommend using a more robust approach.
 Avercast is a forecasting and demand planning software company.
-Avercast forecasting software is powered by over 200 forecasting algorithms to make supply and operations planning more accurate.
+Avercast forecasting software is powered by 250+ forecasting algorithms to make supply and operations planning more accurate.

 How it applies to inventory planning?